gazchap/gazchaps-woocommerce-getaddress-io-plugin/readme.txt

 `gazchaps-woocommerce-getaddress-io_overusage_email_message` - change the message body passed to wp_mail() for the over-usage email

 == Changelog ==
+= 2.0 (TBC) =

+* Added postcode lookup to the WooCommerce admin when creating and editing orders
+* Added option (disabled by default) to hide the address input fields until an address has been selected
+* Added option to show an "Enter address manually" button for use in conjunction with the above "hide address fields" option
+* Added new filter for changing the "Enter address manually" text
+* Added link to getaddress.io in plugin settings
+* Updated donation link to Ko-Fi instead of PayPal

 = 1.5.1 (27/08/2020) =

 * Fix layout issue seemingly introduced by the WooCommerce 4.4 update, that pushed the "Find Address" button on to the next row.